jamie33o/Project2/README.md

 - Manual tests were also performed to ensure the website was accessible as possible and an accessibility issue was identified.

-  - Issue #1: Some buttons had no text
+  - Issue #1: Some buttons had no text so wave accessability tool was giving an error

     - Fix: added aria-label.